BrianOn99/deposit-steal-problem/README.md

 TODO:
 =====
-allow different number of stealer and moneyguy
+1. allow different number of stealer and moneyguy (implemented 24/08/14)
+2. a "--quiet" option showing summary only
+3. a more fair competition